shown in other instead.

 Classes and Components Overview

-When you first open your project based on the VR Sample and see a lot of different classes you might get confused a bit.
-But let's take a quick look at each of them and see what they actually do and how they are related to each other.
+When you open your project based on the VR Sample for the first time and see a lot of different classes, you might get confused a bit.
+But let's take a quick look at each of them to see what they actually do and how they are connected.

 This is a base class for all objects, that you can interact with.
 It defines a basic set of interactions, in other words: here you define what can a user do with your object.
 You can add your own type of interaction here.